Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Evaluation

 \subsection{Performance}

 We present the execution throughput of \sys and the baselines on NVIDIA H100 in Figure~\ref{fig:H100_Performance}.
 We execute a batched logits tensor of shape $[Batch\_size, Vocab\_size]$, and divide the batch size by the execution time to get our throughput measurement.
-We observe that \sys constantly outperforming all baselines, except for the few cases where SGLang outperforms \sys.
-Considering that SGLang and FlashInfer have a relaxed output constraint with reduced functionality, we find that \sys performs exceptionally well and can be a direct improvement to the existing solutions, in both performance and functionality.

-We also find that the throughput of \sys scales linearly as batch size increases up till 128, and the throughput increase slows down after that.
+Overall, \sys outperforms all baselines in most configurations, with a few exceptions where SGLang or FlashInfer, which have relaxed output constraints with reduced functionality, achieve comparable throughput.
+As such, \sys can be considered as a direct improvement to the baselines in both performance and functionality.
+Interestingly, the throughput of \sys scales linearly as batch size increases up to 128, and the throughput increase slows down after.
 This is because we allocate a Triton Program per multiprocessor of the GPU, of which the H100 has 132.
 As such, our current \sys implementation has a scalability limitation in the batch dimension.
-This can be solved by creating a \sys implementation where each Triton Program handles multiple batches in parallel, which may be a direction to further improve \sys.
+This can be solved by creating a \sys implementation where each Triton Program handles multiple batches in parallel, which we leave as future work.

-We present the throughput results on RTX4090\footnote{vocab=201088 results are from randomly generated logits, as GPT-OSS-20B exceeds the VRAM available on RTX 4090.} in Figure~\ref{fig:4090_performance}.
-Compared to the H100 results, we observe that \sys shows a superior performance in all experiments, constantly achieving 2$\times$ the throughput of baselines even when compared to SGLang.
-Considering that \topk and \topp are mostly memory-bound operations, we attribute this difference to the memory overhead improvements of \sys, through the use of search space truncation and the in-place search instead of full-logits sorting.
-Combined with the reduced memory capacity and bandwidth of RTX4090 over H100, \sys is able to outperform all baseline figures.
+Figure~\ref{fig:4090_performance} shows the throughput results on RTX4090 and AMD MI355X.
+For RTX4090, \sys achieves up to 2$\times$ the throughput of baselines even when compared to SGLang or FlashInfer.
+Considering that \topk and \topp are mostly memory-bound operations, we attribute this difference to the memory improvements of \sys through the use of search space truncation and the sorting-free search, performing favorably on RTX4090 with reduced memory performance.
+In MI355X, \sys is unmatched by all baselines, as \sys outclasses PyTorch and vLLM while the high-performance sampler implementations of FlashInfer and SGLang are available only on NVIDIA GPUs.